 It’s rare for a university-level text to be purely descriptive.
 Most academic writing is also analytical.
-Analytical writing includes descriptive writing, but you also re-organise the facts and information you describe into categories, groups, parts, types or relationships.
+Analytical writing includes descriptive writing, but also requires you to re-organise the facts and information you describe into categories, groups, parts, types or relationships.

-Sometimes, these categories or relationships are already part of the discipline, sometimes you will create them specifically for your text.
-For example, if you’re comparing two theories, you might break your comparison into several parts, for example: how each theory deals with social context, how each theory deals with language learning, and how each theory can be used in practice.
+Sometimes, these categories or relationships are already part of the discipline, while in other cases you will create them specifically for your text.
+If you’re comparing two theories, you might break your comparison into several parts, for example: how each theory deals with social context, how each theory deals with language learning, and how each theory can be used in practice.

-The kinds of instructions for an analytical assignment include: analyse, compare, contrast, relate, examine.
+The kinds of instructions for an analytical assignment include: 'analyse', 'compare', 'contrast', 'relate', and 'examine'.

 To make your writing more analytical: